 » “Regulation of Calls Under the TCPA: A Fog of Uncertainty Remains,” 70 The Business Lawyer (Spring 2015).

-Eric is a member of the American Bar Association, the Bar Association of San Francisco, the national Mortgage Bankers Association, the American Bankers Association, and DBA International.
+Eric is a member of the American Bar Association, the Bar Association of San Francisco, the national Mortgage Bankers Association, the California Mortgage Bankers Association, the American Bankers Association, and RMA International.

 He is licensed to practice law in California, Nevada, and Oregon, and is admitted in all United States District Courts in the State of California, the United States District Court for the District of Oregon, the United States District Court for the District of Nevada, the U.S. Tax Court, and the Ninth Circuit Court of Appeals.
 He is also a licensed real estate broker in the State of California.